 - While cupcakes cool, make your candied walnuts and icing.

 - In a pot add maple syrup, butter, 2 tablespoons of water and salt.
-Heat until melting and whisk together.
+Heat until melted and whisk together.
 Turn off the heat and add walnuts, cover to coat all the nuts.

 - On a lined baking sheet (with parchment paper) spread out walnuts and bake at 325˚F for 20-25 minutes, turning the nuts half way through the baking time.
 Once baked, let them cool on the baking sheet.

-- In a large mixing bowl, using the whisk attachment - whisk butter and icing sugar, slowly add your whipping cream, maple syrup, and maple extract.
+- Make your icing.
+In a large mixing bowl, using the whisk attachment – whisk butter and icing sugar, slowly add your whipping cream, maple syrup, and maple extract.
 Whisk until light and fluffy.
 Adjust icing to desired taste, by adding more butter, etc.

 - Pipe icing on top of mini cupcakes and top each with a candied walnut.